3 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 for specialist guidance and advice.

 This only applies for those students wishing to study BA Single Honours in Music.

-The information provided by interviews and auditions is a crucial addition to that provided on UCAS forms, and they are an important means of seeing potential in individual candidates.
+The information provided by interviews and auditions is a crucial addition to that provided on UCAS forms, and they are an important means of identifying potential in individual candidates.

-Candidates will be invited to attend one of five interview days that are held from November through to March.
+Candidates will be invited to attend one of five interview days that are held from October through to February.
 For each of these days, around 50 candidates attend.
-Anyone who does not attend will be rejected, unless they have contacted the School to make alternative arrangements, or to say that they are unable to attend for other reasons (e.g. distance to travel, exam commitments).
+Applicants who do not attend will have their application rejected, unless they have contacted the School to make alternative arrangements, or to say that they are unable to attend for other reasons (e.g. distance to travel, exam commitments).
 In the case of exceptional mitigating circumstances, an offer can be made without interview.

-The day will comprise an introductory talk from the Admissions tutor, a tour of the School of Music, a one-hour written test and a 15-minute interview/auditon with a member of staff.
+The day will comprise an introductory talk from the Admissions tutor, a tour of the School of Music, workshops with staff, and a 15-minute interview/auditon with a member of staff.